MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-faq.md

 Using a custom VM image for your hosted virtual machines allows you to create a consistent and tailored environment, pre-configured with specific applications, security settings, and performance optimizations to support your automation and compliance needs.

-- **Creating Custom VM Images**: Find instructions and requirements for creating custom VM images for [hosted machines](hosted-machines.md#use-custom-vm-images-for-your-hosted-machine) and [hosted machine groups](hosted-machine-groups.md#use-custom-vm-images-for-your-hosted-machine-groups).
+- **Creating custom VM Images**: Find instructions and requirements for creating custom VM images for [hosted machines](hosted-machines.md#use-custom-vm-images-for-your-hosted-machine) and [hosted machine groups](hosted-machine-groups.md#use-custom-vm-images-for-your-hosted-machine-groups).

 - **Updating VM Images**: Since hosted machines are persistent virtual machines, it’s recommended to perform regular patching and updates after provisioning.
 For hosted machine groups, you can update the custom VM image by following these [update instructions](hosted-machine-groups.md#update-vm-image-used-by-the-hosted-machine-group).
 Refer to the [Maintenance and Management](#maintenance-and-management) section for more information on keeping your hosted VMs up-to-date.